DirectorChen/academic-website/content/authors/admin/_index.md

     url: https://www.gwu.edu/

 # Short bio (displayed in user profile at end of posts)
-#bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include HPC and IC design.

 # Interests to show in About widget
 interests: